An Empirical Study of Training Self-Supervised Vision Transformers: Conclusion

 \section{Conclusion}

-We have explored training ViT in the recently popular self-supervised frameworks in computer vision.
-Our comparisons concern several aspects, including ViT \vs standard convolutional networks, supervised \vs self-supervised, and contrastive learning \vs masked auto-encoding.
+We have explored training ViT in the recently popular self-supervised frameworks.
+Our comparisons concern several aspects, including ViT \vs convolutional networks, supervised \vs self-supervised, and contrastive learning \vs masked auto-encoding.
 We report positive evidence as well as challenges, open questions, and opportunities.
-We hope the data points and experience in this work will be useful for the community on the way to close the gap of pre-training between vision and language.
+We hope our empirical study will be useful for the community to close the gap of pre-training between vision and language.